 Architecture and invariance ojective.
 For all experiments we use a ResNet-50 architecture [He et al., 2016] as the backbone representation network f.
-Our training scheme is compatible with any choice of invariance based self-supervised learning frameworks (which correspond to using different choices for $\mathcal{L}{iSSL}$ ).
-We experimented with three different base methods chosen to span the spectrum from "instance contrastive" to "dimension contrastive" [Garrido et al., 2023a]: SimCLR [Chen et al., 2020], MMCR [Yerxa et al., 2024], and Barlow Twins [Zbontar et al., 2021].
-In each case we adopt the projector network architecture proposed in the original work for $g{inv}$ .
-To retain the synergy between the normalization scheme, loss function, and projector architecture achieved by each framework we use the same architecture for both $g{inv}$ and $g{equi}$ .
+Our training scheme is compatible with any choice of iSSL framework, as specified by the choice of \mathcal{L}{iSSL} .
+We experimented with three different base methods chosen to span the range from "instance contrastive" to "dimension contrastive" [Garrido et al., 2023a]: SimCLR [Chen et al., 2020], MMCR [Yerxa et al., 2024], and Barlow Twins [Zbontar et al., 2021].
+In each case, we define g{inv} using the projector network architecture proposed in the original work.
+To retain the synergy between the normalization scheme, loss function, and projector architecture achieved by each framework we use the same architecture for both g{inv} and g{equi} .

 Pretraining dataset and augmentations.
-We train using the ImageNet-1k dataset and the standard set of augmentations first introduced in [Grill et al., 2020] (which includes random resized cropping, color jittering, Gaussian blurring, solarization, and horizontal flips).
-See the Appendix A.2 for exact training details.
+We train using the ImageNet-1k dataset and the standard set of augmentations first introduced in [Grill et al., 2020], which includes random resized cropping, color jittering, Gaussian blurring, solarization, and horizontal flips.
+See Appendix A.2 for exact training details.

 Invariance-equivariance tradeoff.
-For each of the 3 choices $\mathcal{L}{iSSL}$ we swept the hyperparameter $\lambda$ over [0.0, 0.001, 0.1, 0.2, 0.3, 0.4, 0.5], yielding a total of 21 learned representations. $\lambda = 0$ corresponds to the invariant case.
-We did not explore beyond $\lambda = 0.5$ because classification performance begins to severely degrade beyond this point (see Appendix A.4).
+For each of the three choices of \mathcal{L}{iSSL} we trained networks with hyperparameter values $\lambda \in \{0.0, 0.001, 0.1, 0.2, 0.3, 0.4, 0.5\}$, yielding a total of 21 learned representations (note: $\lambda = 0$ corresponds to standard iSSL).
+We found that classification performance becomes severely degraded for values of λ larger than 0.5 (see Appendix A.4).